Should We Worship God In Our Own Way?

 David and all of Israel danced and sang “with all their might”; playing their stringed instruments, tambourines, cymbals, and trumpets…

-It was a great time of worship before God – as they accompanied the physical representation of God’s presence back to their city.
+It was a great time of worship before God, as they accompanied the physical representation of God’s presence back to their city.

-You would think that God would have been pleased, and perhaps overlooked the minor flaw in how the Ark was being transported.
+You would think that God would have been pleased and perhaps overlooked the minor flaw in how the Ark was being transported.

 But the unthinkable happened.
-The oxen stumbled, the cart was tilted, and in fear that the Ark would be damaged, Uzza put out his hand to steady the Ark – violating yet another command of God to never touch the Ark, and was killed instantly.
+The oxen stumbled, the cart was tilted, and in fear that the Ark would be damaged, Uzzah put out his hand to steady the Ark – violating yet another command of God to never touch the Ark, and was killed instantly.

 David was angry with God.
 He was disillusioned by God’s response to Uzza.

-God should have been so pleased with their efforts to return the Ark to it’s rightful place.
+God should have been so pleased with their efforts to return the Ark to its rightful place.
 Why couldn’t he have just overlooked their ignorance?

-David abandoned the project, left the Ark at the house of Obed-Edom where it brought great blessing to that family, until it was later successfully brought to Jerusalem in the way God had commanded Moses when the Law was written.
+David abandoned the project, left the Ark at the house of Obed-Edom, where it brought great blessing to that family, until it was later successfully brought to Jerusalem in the way God had commanded Moses when the Law was written.

-If there is anything I have learned while reading the Bible, it is that while God may leave a lot of things to our discretion, there are times when he is very specific and in those times he expects us to follow his instructions carefully.
+If there is anything I have learned while reading the Bible, it is that while God may leave a lot of things to our discretion, there are times when he is very specific, and in those times, he expects us to follow his instructions carefully.

 When God gave Moses the instructions for the Tabernacle and building the Ark, he specifically laid out how the Ark was supposed to be transported.